TRT

 2. Order a blood test to check your total and free testosterone levels (free testosterone levels can be low despite a normal total testosterone level).

-What are the benefits of TRT?
+What are the Benefits of TRT?

-• Higher drive and competitiveness
+• Higher drive and motivation

 • Harder erections and reduced erectile dysfunction